AcademySoftwareFoundation/opencue.io/content/docs/Quick starts/quick-start-linux.md

 The Docker Compose deployment process also configures the database and applies any database migrations.
 The deployment process creates a `db-data` directory in the `sandbox` directory.
-The `db-data` directory is mounted as a volume in the PostgresSQL database container and stores the contents of the database.
+The `db-data` directory is mounted as a volume in the PostgreSQL database container and stores the contents of the database.
 If you stop your database container, all data is preserved as long as you don't remove this directory.
 If you need to start from scratch with a fresh database, remove the contents of this directory and restart the containers